WEKL: History

 102.3 FM signed on as WGUS-FM in late 1967.
 The station was the FM sister to 1380 WGUS (now WNRR North Augusta, South Carolina) and simulcasted the country format that the AM had from 6 a.m. to 12 midnight under the "Big Gus" nickname.
 The station went to 24-hour operations in 1970.

 In early 1973, WGUS-FM's simulcast with the AM was replaced with an automated beautiful music format and the station became known as "102G".
 This lasted until the late 70s, when the station switched back to country.
 As of 1989, the station continued to simulcast 1380 WGUS.
+WGUS was known as "CountryAugusta WGUS" and was an affiliate of American Country Countdown hosted by Bob Kingsley.

 In 1990, the station dropped its country format for CHR as "Power 102" under the WOPW call letters in an attempt to go after longtime CHR powerhouse, WBBQ.
 This failed, and the station went for a variety hits format under the name "102.3 WOPW" briefly, before switching back to country, becoming Froggy 102.
 A brief return to its former name of Big Gus preceded its most successful change.
 The station became WEKL as "Eagle 102" and a classic rock format was adopted in July 1994.

 On August 13, 2007, WEKL traded frequencies with sister country outlet WIBL (105.7 The Bull), moving the WEKL format to the much stronger signal at 105.7.
 The station was re-launched as "Eagle 105.7", while WIBL moved to 102.3, becoming "102.3 The Bull."